 Commonly known as ‘no win no fee’, the correct terminology is a contingency or conditional fee agreement.
 The equivalent in Spanish is known as ‘Cuota Litis’.
 When subscribing to this type of contract, the client should clearly understand the type of agreement that he is entering into before signing the engagement letter.

 It was not until 2008 when a court case set a precedent for lawyers in Spain to be able to offer their clients their services on a ‘no win no fee’ basis.
-This form of agreement is now being recognised by lawyers who will usually offer this fee condition when they have confident of the outcome.
+This form of agreement is now being recognised by lawyers who will usually offer this fee condition when they are confident of the outcome.
+(These cases are normally those litigations against the banks abusive clauses).
 There are some facts that a client should take into consideration when entering into this type of legal agreement.
 Many clients are confused when reading the contract and are not aware that if they lose the case or if the other side is not sentenced to pay court cost and or other fees, that the client could be liable.

-This contingency fee agreement means that you enter into an agreement with the lawyer who takes on your case on the condition that; if you lose you may pay some costs.
+This contingency fee agreement means that you enter into an agreement with the lawyer who takes on your case on the condition that he will not charge a fee.
+If you lose you may pay some costs.
 The lawyer takes the risk that he will not be paid and will almost always have covered the court costs and the attorney fees.
 To date I am not aware if there is an insurance in Spain that a client could take out to cover this eventuality as there is in the UK.

-If you are entering into a conditional fee arrangement and you need advise or clarification you can contact Citizens Advice Bureau Spain.
+If you are entering into a conditional fee arrangement and you need advice or clarification you can contact Citizens Advice Bureau Spain.